TREATING CONTAMINATED SOIL

 INTERIM CONTROL MEASURES

-This easy and inexpensive management approach can significantly reduce incidental ingestion by dust and soil adhered to produce.
+This easy and inexpensive management approach can reduce incidental ingestion of lead, arsenic, and cadmium in dust and soil adhered to produce.
 Mulch with at least 2 inches of organic material, or use a synthetic cover such as plastic mulch, landscape fabric, outdoor carpet, paver stones, or playground mats.
 Replace mulches as needed.
-Mulches have the additional benefits of suppressing garden weeds.
+Mulches have the additional benefits of suppressing weeds in the garden bed.
+This is also a good strategy in high-traffic walkways which are prone to bare soil spots.

 Combine mulching with a practice that reduces plant uptake like adding organic matter or liming.

-A thick vegetative cover like sod, or a planting that creates a barrier such as a hedge can reduce incidental ingestion.
+A thick vegetative cover like sod, or a planting that creates a barrier such as a hedge can reduce incidental ingestion lead, arsenic, and cadmium in dust.
 The thicker the cover, the better the protection.
+Use this strategy in areas where you do not grow edible crops, such as ornamental plantings and low-traffic walkways.

-Organic matter binds to soil lead and cadmium to reduce plant uptake.
-Organic matter addition may increase plant uptake of arsenic in polluted soils.
-Combine OM treatment with another approach to reduce human and animal uptake of lead and cadmium.
-Cultivate in 30-90% organic matter (OM) by volume into the soil.
-If you were tilling to a depth of 6 inches, add 2-6 inches of compost.
-IOrganic matter breaks down over time, so add OM every other year.
+Organic matter (OM) binds to soil lead and cadmium to reduce plant uptake.
+OM addition may increase plant uptake of arsenic in arsenic-polluted soils.
+Do not use this technique for arsenic-polluted soils.
+For the initial treatment, cultivate in at least 30% OM by volume into the soil (if you were tilling to a depth of 6 inches, add 2+ inches of compost).
+OM breaks down over time, so reapply at least 15% OM by volume every other year (1 inch/ 6 inch garden bed).
 For more information on materials and application methods, see Washington State University's factsheet "Organic Soil Amendments in Yards and Gardens: How Much is Enough?"

-Combine OM addition with a practice that reduces incidental ingestion such as mulching.
+Combine OM addition with liming to further reduce plant uptake and a practice that reduces incidental ingestion.

-Liming has little impact on exposure from incidental ingestion of soil, but it does reduce plant uptake of lead and cadmium.
+Liming has little impact on lead and cadmium exposure from incidental ingestion of soil, but it does reduce plant uptake of lead and cadmium.
 Liming may increase plant uptake of arsenic in polluted soils.
+Do not use this technique for arsenic-polluted soils.
 Lime the soil to around pH 7 using the recommendations from a nutrient test.
 As soil pH may shift overtime, especially with fertilizer and organic matter additions, test every 3 years to maintain near pH 7.

 Combine liming with a practice that reduces incidental ingestion such as mulching.

-Phosphorus fertilizer chemically bonds to lead in soil and immobilizes it, reducing both plant uptake and absorption from incidental ingestion.
-While lead concentrations do not change, the lead is in a new insoluble form which is not taken up by plants or by humans.
+Phosphorus fertilizer chemically bonds to lead in soil and immobilizes it, reducing both plant lead uptake and lead absorption from incidental ingestion.
+While lead concentrations in the soil do not change, the lead is in a new insoluble form which is not easily taken up by plants or by humans.
 Phosphorus treatment may increase arsenic availability in polluted soils.
+Do not use this technique for arsenic-polluted soils.

 Add 7.5 lb phosphate per 100 square feet of soil and incorporate to a depth of 6 inches [1,2].
 For example, a garden bed 4 feet wide and 8 feet long is 4ft x 8ft = 32ft^2.
 To treat this area, we need 7.5lb x 32/100 ft^2 = 2.4lbs phosphate.
 Next, determine the phosphate content of your amendment.
 For example, triple super phosphate (TSP) is 0-45-0, meaning it contains 45% phosphate by weight.
 In every 1lb of fertilizer, there is 0.45lb of phosphate.
 Divide the phosphate requirement by the phosphate fraction of your fertilizer.
 To get 2.4lbs of phosphate from TSP, we need 2.4/0.45=5.3lbs TSP.